Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Summary

-\textbf{Summary.} We presented evidence for a correlated state of quasi-localized electrons manifested by anomalous SN in junctions of a disordered ``bad" metal $\beta$-Ta. ``Bad" metals include a variety of functional materials, among them superconductors with low kinetic inductance and relatively high $T_c$ desirable for photon detectors and quantum information science applications~\cite{osofsky2001new,wakasugi1997superconductivity,mandal2020destruction,chauhan2022anomalously}.
+We presented evidence for a correlated state of quasi-localized electrons manifested by anomalous SN in junctions of a disordered ``bad" metal $\beta$-Ta. ``Bad" metals include a variety of functional materials, among them superconductors with low kinetic inductance and relatively high $T_c$ desirable for photon detectors and quantum information science applications~\cite{osofsky2001new,wakasugi1997superconductivity,mandal2020destruction,chauhan2022anomalously}.
 Importantly, the symmetry of VB-like singlets due to Mott-Hund's interactions identified in our analysis is the same as that of phonon-mediated Cooper pairs.
-Thus, superconductivity can be enhanced in these materials by unconventional contributions~\cite{doi:10.1021/jacs.4c06836}.
+Thus, superconductivity can be enhanced in these materials by unconventional contributions~\cite{doi:10.1021/jacs.4c06836}, warranting further studies of correlations in the non-SC state.

 Our results have significant implications for spin-orbitronics.
-The single-particle band picture of SHE is not applicable to the correlated quasi-localized holes in $\beta$-Ta.
+Contrary to the common interpretations of SHE in $\beta$-Ta in terms of its band structure, the single-particle band picture is not applicable to the correlated quasi-localized holes.
 Remarkably, $\alpha$-Ta, which is a normal FL, exhibits almost negligible SHE.
-The relation between ``bad" metallicity and spin-orbitronic efficiency is supported by the order of magnitude enhancement of SHE in Pt alloys approaching the Ioffe-Regel limit~\cite{Shashank2025,liu2025enhancingzspingeneration}.
+The relation between ``bad" metallicity and spin-orbitronic efficiency is supported by a giant (order of magnitude) enhancement of SHE in Pt alloys approaching the Ioffe-Regel limit~\cite{Shashank2025,liu2025enhancingzspingeneration}.
 Our analysis indicates that small crystal field effects experienced by quasi-localized electrons enable unquenched atomic orbital moments and consequently a large orbital Hall effect, and thus SHE.
-The effects of electron correlations on SHE can facilitate efficient correlated orbitronic and spin-orbitronic materials, warranting further studies.
+The effects of electron correlations on SHE can facilitate efficient correlated orbitronic and spin-orbitronic materials.